oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ![](../resources/install2.png)

 Define the hostname, commonly it is http://localhost:8888 but it could be http://localhost depending on the settings set up in your MAMP.
-If you are not sure check the adress used in your web browser as a reference.
+If you are not sure check the address used in your web browser as a reference.

 We recommend you to use the pre-load data sample option, this way you will have some basic item examples to start with.